ayulockin/LossLandscape/README.md

 Along with these fascinating findings, they present a number of different things that are useful to understand the dynamics of deep neural networks in general.
 To know more about them check out [our report](https://app.wandb.ai/authors/loss-landscape/reports/Understanding-the-effectivity-of-ensembles-in-deep-learning-(tentative)--VmlldzoxODAxNjA).

-Huge to shoutout to **Yannic Kilcher** for making a stellar [explanation video of the paper](https://www.youtube.com/watch?v=5IRlUVrEVL8).
-It helped us accelerating our experimentation process.

 ## About the notebooks
 - `*_CIFAR10.ipynb`: Shows the training process with three different  architectures (SmallCNN, MediumCNN, and ResNet20v1) as per the paper (with minor modifications).
 - `*_Aug_Val_Acc_Ensembles.ipynb`: Investigates how accuracy can be represented as a function of ensemble size.